cloudandthings/terraform-aws-clickops-notifier/README.md

 Get notified when users are taking actions in the AWS Console.
 More [here](https://medium.com/cloudandthings/aws-clickoops-1b8cabc9b8e3)
 ## 🏗️ Module Usage

 It is not strictly a requirement, that you use this with AWS ControlTower.
-The module has only been tested in the Log Archive account that ships with AWS ControTower.
+The module has only been tested in the Log Archive account that ships with AWS ControlTower.
 Setup your AWS credentails such that `aws sts get-caller-identity | grep Account` gives you your ControlTower Log Archive account id.

 ## Excluded scoped actions
-The following actions will not be alerted, these are eithe:
+The following actions will not be alerted, these are either:
 - actions that are commonly performed in the AWS Console and we think they are okay
 - actions that can only be performed in the AWS Console

-This functionality an be overriden with the `excluded_scoped_actions` and `excluded_scoped_actions_effect` variables.
-The list of excluded actions availabe in the terraform docs below.
+This functionality can be overriden with the `excluded_scoped_actions` and `excluded_scoped_actions_effect` variables.
+The list of excluded actions is available in the terraform docs below.

 ## Contributing